- More Products

 There is a lot of conflicting and inaccurate tax information on the internet about taxes on gold and silver.
 And if you listen to the wrong sources, you can get hurt.

 For example, we’ve found a few websites that claim the sale of American Silver Eagles is exempt from capital gains tax, based on an obscure law.
-While the law may read that way, that doesn’t mean it translates into practice with the IRS.
-In this case, it’s patently false.
+While the law may read like you can sell gold and silver without paying taxes, that doesn’t mean it translates into practice with the IRS.
+In the case of the American Silver Eagle, it’s patently false.

 Here’s what you need to know about taxes when you sell gold and silver…